Gimmyalex/meerkatREPL2.0/README.md

 ## Glitch-Free Protocol

 ### Overview
-Meerkat 2.0 now supports **glitch-free derived variables** through the `@glitchfree` annotation.
+Meerkat 2.0 implements a **fully distributed glitch-free protocol** using BasisStamp-based coordination.
 This feature ensures that derived variables update atomically during transactions, preventing intermediate inconsistent states (glitches) from being observed.

+**Key Innovation**: Unlike traditional centralized approaches, Meerkat's glitch-free protocol uses **peer-to-peer coordination** where DefActors coordinate locally via BasisStamp mechanism, eliminating the need for central Manager coordination.

 ### What is a Glitch?
 A glitch occurs when a derived variable temporarily shows an inconsistent value during a multi-variable update.
 For example: